Type 2 Diabetes Remission – expert proposed definition

 “Remission of type 2 diabetes can be diagnosed when a person with confirmed type 2 diabetes has achieved all three of the following criteria: (1) weight loss; (2) fasting plasma glucose or HbA1c below the WHO diagnostic threshold (<7 mmol/L or <48 mmol/mol, respectively) on two occasions separated by at least 6 months; (3) the attainment of these glycaemic parameters following the complete cessation of all glucose-lowering therapies.”

-I am by no means an expert in diabetes, but in clinical practice I’ve defined remission of type 2 diabetes as blood sugar levels “at or below the cut-offs for diagnosis” (HbA1C & FBG) without the use of medication.
+In clinical practice, I’ve defined remission of type 2 diabetes as blood sugar levels “at or below the cut-offs for diagnosis” (HbA1C & FBG) without the use of medication.

 Choice of the Term “Remission”

-The consensus report’s expert panel outlined that while several terms have been proposed to describe those who have become free of a previously diagnosed disease state, including ‘resolution’, ‘reversal’, ‘remission’, and ‘cure’, that with respect to type 2 diabetes ‘remission’ is the most appropriate term [1,2,3].
-They chose the term remission as it is used widely used in the field of cancer treatment (oncology) as defined as a decrease in or disappearance of signs and symptoms of cancer [6].
+The consensus report’s expert panel outlined that while several terms have been proposed to describe those who have become free of a previously diagnosed disease state, including ‘resolution’, ‘reversal’, ‘remission’, and ‘cure’, with respect to type 2 diabetes, ‘remission’ is the most appropriate term [1,2,3].
+They chose the term remission as it is widely used in the field of oncology (cancer treatment), as defined as a decrease in or disappearance of signs and symptoms of cancer [6].

 The expert panel believes that the term remission captures that (1) “diabetes may not always be active and progressive”, while also implying that (2) “notable improvement may not be permanent”, and (3) is consistent with the view that a person may need ongoing support and regular monitoring to prevent relapse [1,2,3].

-The panel highlighted that the tendency to equate remission with “no evidence of disease” is not appropriate with respect to type 2 diabetes because diabetes is defined by hyperglycemia, which exists on a continuum [1,2,3], and noted that any criterion chosen to define remission is somewhat arbitrary, as it represents a point on a continuum of glycemic levels.
-They also highlighted that remission is not equivalent to “no evidence of disease” because the underlying cause of type 2 diabetes is rarely resolved by dietary or lifestyle changes, or by bariatric surgery — including insufficient release of insulin from βeta-cells and insulin resistance.
+The panel highlighted that the tendency to equate remission with “no evidence of disease” is not appropriate with respect to type 2 diabetes because diabetes is defined by hyperglycemia, which exists on a continuum [1,2,3], and noted that any criterion chosen to define remission is somewhat arbitrary.
+They also highlighted that remission is not equivalent to “no evidence of disease” because the underlying cause of type 2 diabetes is rarely resolved, including insufficient release of insulin from βeta-cells and insulin resistance.

-The issue of whether remission could be diagnosed while a person was receiving ongoing medication support, was also addressed.
-This is an important consideration, as some studies such as those from Virta Health [7,8] define remission of type 2 diabetes as a HbA1C < 6.5% and fasting blood glucose ≤ 5.5 (100 mg/dl) while taking no other medication except metformin / glucophage.
+The issue of whether remission could be diagnosed while a person was receiving ongoing medication support was also addressed.
+This is an important consideration, as some studies, such as those from Virta Health [7,8] define remission of type 2 diabetes as a HbA1C < 6.5% and fasting blood glucose ≤ 5.5 (100 mg/dl) while taking no other medication except metformin.

-The panel concluded that since it is not possible to tell if a person has achieved remission due to dietary and lifestyle changes or due to medication that lowers glucose, “a diagnosis of remission can only be made after all glucose-lowering agents have been withheld for an interval that is sufficient both to allow waning of the drug’s effects and to assess the effect of the absence of drugs on HbA1c values”.
+The panel concluded that a diagnosis of remission can only be made after all glucose-lowering agents have been withheld for an interval that is sufficient both to allow waning of the drug’s effects and to assess the effect of the absence of drugs on HbA1c values.
+This includes the use of metformin for weight maintenance, GLP-1 receptor agonists (such as Ozempic), and SGLT2 inhibitors (such as Jardiance).
+If these drugs cannot be discontinued for 3 months or longer, remission cannot be diagnosed even if normal blood sugar values are maintained.

 Timeline for Determining Remission

-Whether the changes made are dietary, lifestyle or surgical (such as gastric bypass), varying amounts of time are required to determine whether remission has been achieved.
+Whether the changes made are dietary, lifestyle, or surgical, varying amounts of time are required to determine whether remission has been achieved.

 Need for Ongoing Monitoring